Moment49/Backend_Python_Assessment/README.md

 # Below are the steps to Excute the Even number list program

 ### Operating system used: Ubuntu Linux distribution
-### First the program is split into modules this is to enable userability and modularity within the package
+### First the program is split into modules this is to enable usability and modularity within the package
 #### Entry Point for the Even number list is found in assessment_1 which is a python package
 #### Components of Assessment_1 Package
 ```